 Writing in Workers World John Black advanced the theory that Churchill used the raid to send a message to the Soviet Union.

 Many senior war strategists, among them Churchill, concluded that after the defeat of Germany, the Western Allies were going to be facing a belligerent Soviet Union in Europe.

-Black wrote that, “Churchill’s goal in Europe was not only to destroy the military machine of Britain’s imperialist rival―Germany―but to stop the advance of the Soviet Union.
+Black wrote that “Churchill’s goal in Europe was not only to destroy the military machine of Britain’s imperialist rival―Germany―but to stop the advance of the Soviet Union.
 With the latter in mind, he decided to bomb Dresden.”

-By this thesis, the destruction of the city was to show the Soviets just what allied bombing was capable of doing and make them think twice about any military adventures.
+Following this thesis, the destruction of the city was to show the Soviets just what allied bombing was capable of doing and make them think twice about any military adventures.

 To reach this political goal, wrote Black “the U.S. and British rulers could easily sacrifice more than 35,000 non-combatants with the bombing of Dresden.”

 An internal memo from the Royal Air Force surfaced after the war and gave this rationale: “The intentions of the attack are to hit the enemy where he will feel it most, behind an already partially collapsed front, to prevent the use of the city in the way of further advance, and incidentally to show the Russians when they arrive what Bomber Command can do.”

 - The American writer Kurt Vonnegut was a prisoner of war in Dresden at the time of the attack.
 He survived the firestorm by sheltering in a meat locker under a slaughterhouse and made the bombing of the city the central theme of his 1969 novel Slaughterhouse Five.
 In an introduction to his 1961 book Mother Night he wrote “Everything was gone but the cellars where 135,000 Hansels and Gretels had been baked like gingerbread men.
 So we were put to work as corpse miners, breaking into shelters, bringing bodies out.”